DISCO: Language-Guided Manipulation with Diffusion Policies and Constrained Inpainting: Experiment

 \subsection{Diffusion Policy Environments}

 \textbf{Experiment and Environment Setup}.
 As shown in Figure~\ref{Fig: main exp results}, we adapted four simulation environments for language-conditioned manipulation tasks.
 We generated corresponding language descriptions and subgoals for the action sequences in the dataset, and categorized tasks into ``seen tasks'' and ``unseen tasks''.
 Seen tasks are those with demonstrations and corresponding language descriptions in the dataset.
 Unseen tasks had \emph{new} language descriptions, e.g., tasks specified in a different way or using synonyms, or manipulating objects in a different order than in the dataset.
+In the 2D environments (push-T and block-push), DISCO generates key points in the 2D plane, which are converted to the positional keyframes.
+In the 3D grasp pose and Kitchen environments, DISCO observes the scene from three views to generate key points and 3D positional keyframes as in Section~\ref{Subsec: keyframe gen}.